openwallet-foundation/credo-ts/README.md

   <a href="#license">License</a>
 </p>

-Aries Framework JavaScript is a typescript framework for building **SSI Agents and DIDComm services** that aims to be **compliant and interoperable** with the standards defined in the [Aries RFCs](https://github.com/hyperledger/aries-rfcs).
+Aries Framework JavaScript is a framework written in TypeScript for building **SSI Agents and DIDComm services** that aims to be **compliant and interoperable** with the standards defined in the [Aries RFCs](https://github.com/hyperledger/aries-rfcs).

 ## Features